 Mandatory sale events: a provision which sets out triggers for the mandatory sale of shares in certain circumstances (for example, a director passes away, resigns, files for personal bankruptcy or engages in significant misconduct).

 Share valuation methods: it is prudent to set out the method by which shares are to be valued in relation to pre-emptive rights and mandatory sale events.
 For example, shareholder agreements often provide for the appointment of an external valuer with set criteria for valuation.

 A shareholder agreement is best prepared when a company is first incorporated, when there is goodwill between the parties and there have not been any disputes or disagreements about the management of the business.

 It is a useful document, setting out the rights, obligations and liabilities of the shareholders and how risks and disputes are to be managed in the future.

 A shareholder agreement should be professionally prepared as it needs to be tailored to the particular needs of the shareholders and company but should contain some of the key provisions set out above.

 If you or someone you know wants more information or needs help or advice, please contact us or call us on:

-Alternatively, you are welcome to send your enquiry via email to email@example.com.
+Alternatively, you are welcome to send an enquiry online.